-Please speak to your Designated Safeguarding Lead or Session Lead as soon possible following the
+Please speak to your Designated Safeguarding Lead or Session Lead as soon possible following the incident/concern and then complete the Cause for Concern form online.
+The link can be accessed by going to www.wiganyouthzone.org.

 If it is an emergency, ensure you share the information for immediate action.